TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 4/Romans 4.18.md

 ---

-Who in hope believed against hope, to the end that he might become a father of many nations, according to that which had been spoken, So shall thy seed be.
+Who in hope believed against hope, to the end that he might become a father of many nations, according to that which had been spoken, "So will your seed be."